Cdelgado23/Carlos-Personal-Website/Readme.md

 The BackEnd is working on Amazon Web Services.
 Yes, this is about AWS.
 It is making use only of the free tier.

-These are the services we will build our architecture with:
+These are the services the architecture with:
-- **DynamoDB** - This will be our database.
-If you are familiar with NoSQL databases this will not be a problem.
+- **DynamoDB** - This is the database.
+No SQL database.
 - **Lambda** - A serverless computing solution.
 There are a number of languages availables.
-Still, if you are not familiar with any of them, do not worry.
-We will keep our code on the back really simple.
+The simpler and faster the code is, the cheaper (if the free tier is not enough).
+In my case, this is 100% python.
-- **S3** - We will use this service to store objects (files and pictures mainly)
+- **S3** - Service to store objects (files and pictures mainly)
-- **API Gateway** - The endpoints of our Back.
-We will create a couple REST APIs to conect FrontEnd and BackEnd.
+- **API Gateway** - The endpoints of the Back.
+A couple REST APIs to conect FrontEnd and BackEnd.
 - **CloudFront** - A content distribution network.
-We will reach every corner of the world with this services.
+It makes the page accesible from every corner of the world.

 Trasversaly I used **IAM** in order to make it secure enough.